cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      now hash values with leading zeros are presented correctly.
    - The ECC-AES hybrid encryption and decryption now also runs under MS Vista (thanks to a new cv act lib from cryptovision).
+     Additionally, now a coorect erro message pops up, if one tries to decrypt an unencrypted text.
+   - DH Demonstration: In earlier versions a crash happened when a digits (e.g. 2) were appended to an automatically created generator.
+     This is fixed now.
    - The Secret Sharing application using the CRT now disallows, that n=k (so all share holders are necessary) in order to avoid that the algorithm then would make the whole secret evident to the first